advantagewtf/sdkviewer/README.md

 # sdkviewer
-Constantly updated cs2 offsets (faster than a2x)
+The best SDK viewer repository with insanely fast updates.
+### why this is better than other repos
+I am completely honest about updates and if something is broken.
+I am also very active in the community meaning I can update fast.
+This repo isn't community run meaning no worries of any suspicous code being run on your pc.
+Everything here right now is based off of my old projects or is completely new.

 ### Goals
 - ~~5 stars: release binary of the dumper~~ Under the Releases tab!
 - 10 stars: auto offset searcher (it gives updated offsets based on the ones you gave it)
 - 15 stars: auto schema and sdk dumpers.
-- 20 stars: release source of everything
+- 25 stars: release source of everything (including my very own internal cheat)

 ### explanation
 > the dumped zips are  `generated_latest` `schema_latest` and `type_dump`